-You might say that the ArcGIS.com map viewer is "running on the cloud".
+You might say that the ArcGIS Online map viewer is "running on the cloud".
 It is software as a service (SaaS), meaning you don't have to install any software in order to use it.
-When you save maps on ArcGIS.com, they are not saved to your computer, rather they are saved on an Esri server.
+When you save maps on ArcGIS Online, they are not saved to your computer, rather they are saved on an Esri server.
 You can come back and work with your maps from any computer as long as you tell the application who you are by logging in.

 To perform this exercise, your Amazon EC2 instance must be running, but you can do the steps on your local computer.

-- Open a web browser to the ArcGIS homepage.
+- Open a web browser to the ArcGIS Online homepage.

 You can use the ArcGIS.com map viewer without signing in; however, you will sign in so that you can save and re-use your maps.

 - Click the Sign In link and choose the Enterprise Login option.
 We will login using Penn State's ArcGIS Online Organization, in which all Penn State students automatically have accounts.
 Enter "pennstate" to connect to the Penn State organization at pennstate.maps.arcgis.com and sign in with your regular Penn State Access ID.

 - Click the Map link near the top of the screen.
 This takes you to the map viewer.

 You learned in an earlier part of the lesson that a web map typically consists of a basemap and operational layers.
 The map viewer gives you a basemap already.

 - Change the basemap service by clicking Basemap > Imagery with Labels.

 You can experiment with some of the other basemaps if desired.
 The trails service is symbolized with an imagery basemap in mind.